 Getting There & Back

-Getting to and from your chosen destination is one of those things many forget about when planning a long-distance motorcycle tour.
-But it can ruin your entire trip if you get it wrong.
+Getting to and from your chosen destination is one of those things many need to remember when planning a long-distance motorcycle tour.
+It can ruin your entire trip if you get it wrong.

 Work out how you will get to and from the start/end point – will you use the Eurotunnel or get the ferry to Santander, Belgium, or Holland?

 Add these additional times onto your route in the preliminary phase, as it can add a couple of days onto your route.

 Once you have mapped out your ideal route and chosen a destination, check your calendar to ensure your trip is possible.

 First, consider any unmissable events you might need to attend, such as birthdays, anniversaries, or family trips.